elenalangridge/nil-research-project/README.md

-# Data + GitHub repo
+# NIL Research Project

+This repository contains the data and code for analysing Name, Image, and Likeness (NIL) deals at California public Division I universities from 2021-2024.
+The project examines the impact of social media deals on average transaction values, controlling for school and sport.

-## a) Repository Structure
+## Repository Structure

-- data/raw/: Contains the original, untouched CSV files for each university provided by CalMatters
-- data/clean/: Contains the processed datasets, including the intermediate standardised_nil.csv and the final analysis-ready nil_merged_analysis.csv, along with the data codebook
+- `README.md`: This file provides a project overview and instructions.
-- code/: Contains the Python scripts required to transform the raw data into a structured format for empirical analysis
+- `code/`: Contains Python scripts for data processing.

-## b) Manual Steps Outside of the Code
-- Data Acquisition: If the raw data is not pre-loaded, the individual university CSVs must be downloaded (e.g., ucla.csv, ucdavis.csv, fresnostate1.csv) from the CalMatters GitHub repository.
-- Missing Records: Note that Cal State Northridge and San Jose State reported having no records of NIL deals and will not have corresponding data files for processing.
-- Software Setup: Ensure Python is installed on your machine along with the pandas and numpy libraries to handle data manipulation and aggregation.
-- Data Limitations: Be aware that the research utilises the minimum guaranteed value for ambiguous "per month" or product-based "in-kind" deals to ensure a conservative and realistic estimation
+  - `01_cleaning_script.py`: Standardises and cleans raw CSV files from multiple universities.
+  - `02_aggregation_script.py`: Aggregates cleaned data to team-level averages for analysis.
+- `data/`: Contains all data files.
+  - `raw/`: Original CSV files from each university (e.g., ucla.csv, ucberkeley.csv, etc.).
+  - `clean/`: Processed datasets.
+    - `cleaned_nil.csv`: Intermediate cleaned dataset with standardised columns.
+    - `nil_merged_analysis.csv`: Final aggregated dataset for regression analysis.

-## c) How to Run the Project from Scratch
+## How to Run the Project from Scratch

-- To reproduce the analysis, follow these steps in order.
-These scripts ensure that varying levels of transparency across schools—ranging from payment-level details to annual team totals—are harmonised into a single dataset.
+### Prerequisites
+- Python 3.8 or higher installed on your system.
+- Git (optional, for cloning the repository).

+### Setup Steps
-	###	1. Run the Cleaning Script
+1. **Clone or Download the Repository**:
-- File: code/01_cleaning_script.py
+   - If using Git: `git clone [repository URL]`
+   - Or download the ZIP file and extract it.

+2. **Set Up Virtual Environment** (Recommended):
+   - Navigate to the project directory.
+   - Create a virtual environment: `python -m venv .venv`
+   - Activate it: `source .venv/bin/activate` (on macOS/Linux) or `.venv\Scripts\activate` (on Windows).

+3. **Install Dependencies**:
+   - Install required packages: `pip install pandas numpy`

+4. **Run the Scripts in Order**:
+   - First, run the cleaning script: `python code/01_cleaning_script.py`
-- Action: This script standardises inconsistent column headers across the 16 schools and searches transaction descriptions to identify the social media "treatment group".
+     - This processes raw CSV files, standardises columns, handles missing data, and identifies social media deals.
-	###	2. Run the Aggregation Script
-- File: code/02_aggregation_script.py
+   - Second, run the aggregation script: `python code/02_aggregation_script.py`
-- Action: This script aggregates individual payment records to the sport-team level per year (2021–2024)
+     - This aggregates the cleaned data to school-sport-year level averages.

-- This step is vital for constructing the final outcome variable: the annual NIL sponsorship transaction value per sport
+### Manual Steps Outside of the Code
+- **Data Acquisition**: The raw data files are included in `data/raw/`.
+If you need to update or acquire new data, download CSV files from the CalMatters GitHub repository or relevant sources.
+Note that some schools (e.g., Cal State Northridge, San Jose State) reported no NIL deals and are not included.
+- **Data Validation**: Manually review the cleaned data for any anomalies, as the scripts apply conservative estimates for ambiguous deals (e.g., minimum values for "per month" or in-kind deals).
+- **Software Setup**: Ensure your system has Python and the required libraries.
+If using a different environment manager (e.g., conda), adjust the setup accordingly.
+- **Output Verification**: After running scripts, check `data/clean/` for the generated files and verify row counts match expectations.

-## d) Order of Script Execution
+### Order of Script Execution
-- 01_cleaning_script.py: Must be run first to generate the standardised data
-- 02_aggregation_script.py: Must be run second to produce the final dataset for empirical modelling
+1. `01_cleaning_script.py`: Run first to clean and standardise raw data.
+2. `02_aggregation_script.py`: Run second to aggregate data for analysis.

+After running both scripts, the `nil_merged_analysis.csv` file will be ready for statistical modelling (e.g., regression analysis on the effect of social media deals on NIL values).